Identification

 According to the information provided by the Portuguese authorities to the UN Committee Against Torture in June 2018,[18] ‘[…] the number of asylum applicants that claimed to have been victims of torture or identified as victims of torture is residual.’
 The report also states that ‘[i]n general, the applicant is assessed as credible when the claims are reliable or visible signs of the act exist.
 This leads to a positive decision and to the granting of international protection status without the need for medical examinations.
 Applicants are then subject to evaluation as well as to medical and psychological monitoring in the reception centres in order to address potential traumas.
 There are no statistical data on these cases.[19]

-Following this report, the identification of survivors of torture was one of the issues addressed by the UN Committee Against Torture in its Concluding Observations on Portugal.
-The Committee observed that ‘[…] the State party has not provided complete information on the procedures in place for the timely identification of victims of torture among asylum seekers […]’ and recommended ‘[…] the establishment of effective mechanisms to promptly identify victims of torture among asylum seekers’.[23]
+Following this report, the identification of survivors of torture was one of the issues addressed by the UN Committee Against Torture in its Concluding Observations on Portugal in 2019.
+The Committee observed that ‘[…] the State party has not provided complete information on the procedures in place for the timely identification of victims of torture among asylum seekers […]’ and recommended ‘[…] the establishment of effective mechanisms to promptly identify victims of torture among asylum seekers’.[20]

 Victims of human trafficking